-Merger, Consolidation, Conversion, Sale or Other Disposition of Assets

-A merger, consolidation or conversion of us requires the prior consent of our general partner.
-However, our general partner will have no duty or obligation to consent to any merger, consolidation or conversion and may decline to do so free of any fiduciary duty or obligation whatsoever to us or the limited partners, including any duty to act in good faith or in the best interest of us or the limited partners.
-Please see "Management - Management of Targa Resources Partners LP."
+Merger, Consolidation, Conversion, Sale or Other Disposition of Assets and may decline to do so free of any fiduciary duty or obligation whatsoever to us or the limited partners, including any duty to act in good faith or in the best interest of us or the limited partners.
+In addition, our general partner's limited liability company agreement requires it to obtain Targa's consent before doing so.
+Please see "Management - Management of Targa Resources Partners I.P."